Katie Bradley

-Katie Bradley (born 25 December 2001) is an English professional footballer who plays as a midfielder for Charlton Athletic in the Women's Super League 2.
-She has represented England at the 2018 UEFA Under-17 Championship and 2019 UEFA Under-19 Championship.
+Katie Bradley (born 25 December 2001) is an English professional footballer who plays as a midfielder for Newcastle United in the Women's Super League 2.
+She has represented England at the youth level.

 Early life

-Born in Bolton, Bradley played in the Manchester United academy from ages 10–15, before moving to the Manchester City academy, where she played for the following three years.
+Born in Egerton, Greater Manchester, Bradley attended Turton High School in Bromley Cross.
+She played in the Manchester United academy from ages 10–15, before moving to the Manchester City academy, where she played for the following three years.
 As part of the Manchester City Under-16 squad, Bradley won the Women's FA Youth Cup in 2018.

 College career

 Bradley joined the UCF Knights in 2020, though her first season was delayed and played in Spring 2021 due to the COVID-19 pandemic.
 Bradley scored on her debut in the season opener.
 As a freshman, Bradley earned a place on the American Athletic Conference All-Rookie Team.
 In her junior year, Bradley appeared in all 18 of the Knight's games in the season, scoring two free kicks.
-In her senior year, Bradley started in all 18 games during the season, registering seven assists and four goals, of which three were game-winning.
+In her senior year, Bradley started in all 18 games during the season, registering seven assists and four goals.
 She also received 2023 Fall Academic All-Big 12 First Team honors.